camb416/project-tutorials/processing-intellij/README.md

 This tutorial covers Processing 3 in IntelliJ IDEA 15 Community Edition (CE) on Mac OS X.

+## Getting a Java Development Kit

 First, you need to have a Java JDK installed.
 [Download one from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html). and Install it.

+## Getting IntelliJ IDEA

+You can [download IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) for free from JetBrains.

+## Creating a Project

-Once you've done that, run IntelliJ IDEA and select **Create a new Project**.
+Run IntelliJ IDEA and select **Create a new Project**.

 Select **Java** on the top left, then select the JDK you installed in the Project SDK Dropdown.
 If you do not see it installed, click `New > JDK`.
 IntelliJ should automatically select the right folder, then click OK, then click **Next**.